rbisdorff/Digraph3/docSphinx/tutorial.rst

    Graphviz drawing of the 9-tiles rating result

-Considering the abundant amount of missing data (27%), how confident is our rating-by-ranking result?
+Considering the large amount of missing data (27%), how confident is our rating-by-ranking result?

 Inspecting the outranking digraph .................................